season-lab/fuzzolic/_sources/install.md.txt

 # Installation

 ## Docker container
-A container images is available on Docker Hub.
+A prebuilt container image is available on Docker Hub.
 You can pull and launch it with:
 ```
 docker run -ti --rm ercoppa/fuzzolic-runner-v1
 ```